-Before the City Council votes, there are five things every Lookout Mountain resident should know.
+Before the City Council votes, there are five things all Lookout Mountain residents should know.

 We can love Rock City (and the people who work there!) and still believe these changes to the Zoning Ordinance aren't right for our community.